 Medical emergencies can strike at any time, but it's particularly daunting if you need to go to the hospital while you're traveling abroad.
-Fortunately, there's a lot you can do to make the experience easier, from packing the right things before you set off to making sure your health insurance coverages are in order.
+Fortunately, there's a lot you can do to make the experience easier, from packing the right things before you set off to making sure your health insurance coverage is in order.

 Getting the basics right means you can concentrate on the most important thing: your recovery.
-And, if you have travel protection for your trip, it’s good to know what services you can make use of to help you get through these situations smoothly and tips for getting your medical costs covered by your plan.
+And, if you have travel protection for your trip, it’s good to know what services you can make use of to help you get through these situations smoothly and understand how your plan may help cover medical costs.

 Also read: How Travel Insurance Helps When You’re Sick and Stuck Abroad